-This Bengaluru-based techie has written more than 700 exams for the differently-abled.
+This Bengaluru woman has written 700+ exams for the differently-abled

 Over the course of the past 12 years since she started scribing for the differently-abled, Pushpa has consistently been writing 50-60 such exams each year, which on an average translates to one exam every week.